 David Wassell is a Senior Chemist at a large regional utility in Saskatchewan, Canada.
 He holds a PhD in Chemistry and an M.Sc. in Process Engineering, was a Research Fellow at Queen’s University Belfast.
 David maintains an interest in resource development, and serves as Physical Science Team Lead for the Association of Spaceflight Professionals.

 Casey Stedman is a navigator and officer in the Air Force Reserve Command.
-He sits on the Chapters Committee of the National Space Society, has served as a crew member for NASA’s HI-SEAS Mars analog habitat in Hawaii, and participates in spaceflight training with Project PoSSUM.
+He sits on the Chapters Committee of the National Space Society, has served as a crew member for NASA’s HI-SEAS and HERA analogs, and is a scientist-astronaut candidate with Project PoSSUM.

 Jeska Clark is a graduate researcher at Arizona State University in Ira Fulton School of Engineering.
 She pursues ongoing study in human performance, medicine, and optimizing decision making in extreme environments.
 She serves as Education and Outreach Officer for the Association of Spaceflight Professionals.